NxPKG/khulnasoft-docs/content/cloudflare-one/policies/browser-isolation/network-dependencies.md

 #### Clientless Web Isolation

-Users connecting through Clientless Web Isolation also require connectivity to Cloudflare Access.
+Users connecting through Clientless Web Isolation also require connectivity to Khulnasoft Access.
 For users to connect to Access, you must allow:

 - HTTPS traffic to `https://<team-name>.cloudflareaccess.com` on port `443`